 Should I limit my AI use to reduce emissions?

 Firstly, energy use and climate pollution are just two of many factors to consider when deciding whether to use AI tools.
 Minimising AI use is one thing we can do to reduce emissions, just like eating less meat, riding a bike to work instead of driving, or composting food waste.
-Ultimately though, governments and corporations have the responsibility to set and work within policy that addresses the climate emergency including by switching to renewable energy and away from fossil fuels.
+Ultimately though, meaningful emissions reductions depend on governments and corporations putting in place strong policies and investments that match the scale and urgency of climate change.

 5. How can data centres reduce their energy use and climate pollution?